tsekara/Rasam/README.md

 # Rasam
-How to prepare authentic Rasam using standard masalas.
+How to prepare authentic south Indian Rasam using standard masalas.

 Also how to garnish the rasam